GuilleHoardings/mechanized-royale/README.md

-# Tank Tactics - Clash Royale meets World of Tanks
+# Mechanized Royale - Clash Royale meets World of Tanks

 A real-time strategy game that combines the fast-paced tower defense mechanics of Clash Royale with the tactical depth and progression system of World of Tanks.